-This book will help save you time if you are new to the industry, and is an easy read for people who can take the ideas from the book and apply them to their own situations.
+This book will help save you time if you are new to the industry and is an easy read for people who can take the ideas from the book and apply them to their own situations.

 The beginning of the book guides the reader in working past some common myths that tend to prevent people from starting investments in real estate.
 It then works to correct common misunderstandings and promote habits that will help lead to success.
-The book finishes with describing the overall structure of a complete real estate business.
+The book finishes by describing the overall structure of complete real estate business.
 After working through the four stages of real estate investing, the reader is able to clearly envision their own success.

 The only thing this book lacks is some of the advanced tips that you can find in others.
 All in all, it’s a great read, especially for anyone new to real estate investing.